GorgonzolaRex/wizardry-daphne-guide/docs/adventurer-customization/bondmates/adventurer-bondmates.md

 ## Overview

+!!! note "Basics"

-!!! note "What is a Stat Bondmate?"
+    === "What is a Stat Bondmate?"

         - All adventurers can become bondmates ("stat bondmates") if they are dismissed after reaching flaming-heart status.
         - Stat bondmates are -not- the same thing as story bondmates.
 The former increases base traits while the latter increases derived stats such as Attack Power, Accuracy, etc. Each stat bondmate increases a specific, fixed trait.
 For example, Abenius only increases STR and you will never recieve a stat bondmate copy of her that increases another trait like DEX or IQ.
         - Stat bondmates range from Level 1-5.
 Higher levels give a larger trait bonus.
 Unlike story bondmates it is possible to have multiple copies of the same stat bondmate.
         - Stat bondmates are equipped in the Training Room - Bondmates and are included in the Bondmate List.
         - Given the limited number of story bondatmes, stat bondmates can help further strengthen your units.
 Most people build SPD, STR, IQ, and DEX bondmates since additional PIE and VIT have a negligible impact on a unit's performance.

+    === " Bondmate Levels"

+        - After dismissal the stat bondmate will receive a Level from 1 to 5.
+It seems to be based on the level of the bondmates attached to it prior to dismisal.
+It is a mechanic that is not fully understood to-date.
+        - Based on extensive community testing we can confirm:
+            - If a unit has two, Level 5 bondmates attached prior to dismissal it will result in a Level 4 or 5 stat bondmate.
+            - The odds of either are effectively ~50%.
+There is no known, consistent way to guarantee a Level 5.
+        - In practice, this means that for whatever number of Level 5 bondmates you are targeting you will need to farm double that number.
+For example, if you want a Level 5 SPD bondmate on 6 units then you should expect to farm, on average, 12 SPD bondmates.
+        - Bondmates attached to the dismissed unit are not lost, but are returned to the Bondmate List.

+    === "Trait Bonuses"

+        === "Mechanics"

+            - The trait bonus from the stat bondmate is a function of both the Grade of the unit being equipped and the level of the bondmate.
+See examples in the tabs.
+            - Trait bonuses cap at +7-8 at Level 70.
+It is possible to attach a Level 2 and Level 3 of the same stat bondmate to one character for the "equivalent" trait bonus of a Level 5 stat bondmate.
+            - SPD bondmates are an exception.
+All of their values are -1, so the max at Level 70 would be +6-7.
+            - There is no additional trait bonus for matching elemental alignments.
+This holds true for story bondmates, too.
+            - Nameless, General, and Legendary adventurers all provide the exact same trait bonuses.

+        === "Example: Level 5 Stat Bondmate"

+            - A Level 5 stat bondmate +
+                - A Level 70 (Copper Grade) unit will receive +7-8 trait points
+                - A Level 60 (Steel Grade) unit will receive +6-7 trait points
+                - A Level 50 (Iron Grade) until withh receive +5-6 trait points
+                - And so on
+            - The trait bonus range is due to rounding and will vary by unit

+        === "Example: Level 4 Stat Bondmate"

+            - A Level 4 stat bondmate +
+                - A Level 70 (Copper Grade) unit will receive +6-7 trait points
+                - A Level 60 (Steel Grade) unit will receive +5-6 trait points
+                - A Level 50 (Iron Grade) until withh receive +4-5 trait points
+                - And so on
+            - The trait bonus range is due to rounding and will vary by unit

 !!! warning "Flaming-Heart Requirements"